 (C) Is ADA compliant;

-(D) Is located in a place where all students can access products privately; and
+(D) Is located in a place where all students can access products; and

 (E) Provides a variety of products with consideration of absorbency and size.

 (2) Notwithstanding subsection (1), for the 2021-22 school year, all education providers shall stock and maintain menstrual product dispensers in at least two student bathrooms in each public school building.
 Education providers shall determine where to prioritize dispenser installation considering all-gender access to menstrual products and student privacy.